Azara1298/File-manager/README.md

 ## Author
 This is my first python project.
 I started learning python a few january 2025 i was on and of because of work and life commitments but now im fully commited to learning python and becoming a proficient python developer.
+Ps it might be a while before i finish this project as i am still learning some other concepts and it all gets a bit overwhelming at times but i will get there eventually.

 Azara Money Makonnen - First Project